olleharstedt/escape-c/README.md

 Keep track on stack size with getrlimit?
 And fallback to malloc if too big?
 Runtime overhead.

+If refs can be null, flow-sensitive checking must be done.

 ---

 Can use Rust instead, without malloc?
+Rc or Arc without lifetime annotations?

 Rust `no_std`: https://rust-embedded.github.io/book/intro/no-std.html